anuragambuja/data-engineering-gcp/Machine-Learning/Generative-AI/GenAI.md

   - Output length: This determines the maximum length of the generated text.
 You can set it to a specific number of words or characters or allow the model to generate text until it reaches a natural stopping point.

+> ## Managing your model
+- Google Cloud offers tools for managing the entire lifecycle of ML models.
+This includes the following:
+  - Versioning: Keep track of different versions of the model with Vertex AI Model Registry.
+  - Performance tracking: Review the model metrics to check the model's performance.
+  - Drift monitoring: Watch for changes in the model's accuracy over time with Vertex AI Model Monitoring.
+  - Data management: Use Vertex AI Feature Store to manage the data features the model uses.
+  - Storage: Use Vertex AI Model Garden to store and organize the models in one place.
+  - Automate: Use Vertex AI Pipelines to automate your machine learning tasks.